Necessities for Doctrinal Resolution

 Authority of Scripture - We believe that the Bible is authoritative in all matters, including matters which are spiritual, scientific, historical, or prophetic.
 The authority of the Word of God is absolute, not depending upon, or being superseded by, any church, tradition, or private interpretation.
 We do not believe in any new or superseding revelation from God since the conclusion of books of the Protestant canon, nor that the Holy Spirit ever leads or directs in such a way as to revise, oppose, or contradict the Scriptures.

-Timeliness of Scripture - We believe that the biblical authority is not limited or changed by time or varied culture in any matters of scriptural command addressed to mankind, to Israel, or to the Church.
-We recognize separate dispensations and progressive revelation, as well as matters limited to specific historic context, but repudiate any claims that the Bible is "out of date" or "no longer applies."
+Timeliness of Scripture - We believe that the biblical authority is not limited or changed by time or varied culture in any matters of scriptural command addressed, in context, to mankind, to Israel, or to the Church.
+We repudiate any claims that the Bible is "out of date" or "no longer applies."

 Proper Interpretation of Scripture - We believe in the literal, or natural, interpretation of the Scriptures as the consistently applicable hermeneutic method throughout the Word of God and that the Bible must be interpreted in the context of its original historical audience, which may or may not include the modern church.
-We do not believe in unstated, additional spiritual meanings which are overlaid upon the literal interpretations by any means of allegory or mysticism.
+We do not believe in unstated, additional spiritual meanings which are overlaid upon the literal interpretations by any means of allegory or mysticism, but accept only grammatically discernable, single-meaning interpretation.

 Given the principles above - What remains is the prayerful and logical observation and interpretation of Scripture on the part of the individual believer, and especially by Christain leaders - including parents and Sunday school teachers!